ForeheadSupremacy/GitForTeamStory/README.md

 2. Then, out of nowhere—BOOM! 💥 A fearsome dragon appeared!
 Or... wait. but maybe it was actually a robot?
 Was it breathing fire... or was that hydraulic steam?
 (Nobody is sure yet.)

-3. The scientist shouted something very important but nobody wrote it down.
+3. The scientist shouted something very important but nobody wrote it down.He yelled, "Watch out!
+The electromagnetic waves from it are about to distort the space-time dimension!"
+But his voice was drowned out by the hissing steam from that robot dragon.

-4. After that, everyone got lost (or maybe teleported?) and somehow there was a treasure chest… treasure chest
+4. After that, everyone got lost (or maybe teleported?) and somehow there was a treasure chest… treasure chestAnd then, the scientist's warning came true!
+As his shout faded, everything distorted.
+The knight, his horse, and the entire castle were sucked into a swirling vortex of strange colors.
+When they came to their senses, they found they were no longer in the castle but in the middle of a dense, unfamiliar forest.
+And right in front of them... a mysterious ancient treasure chest was sitting there. treasure chest

 5. Someone found a map!
 The bad news?
 It had absolutely no directions on it whatsoever.